danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 An Application of Linear Regression to Scraped Movie Data

-## Low-Budget Movies with High ROIs: What makes them so special? (and profitable)
+## Low-Budget Movies with High Returns on Investment: What makes them so special? (and profitable)

 ### Introduction

-Using Linear Regression and variable selection techniques, we will investigate the association between high ROI movies that report budgets under $2M and the variables that make them such a huge success.
-The data for this model is gathered from several movie-related websites.
+Using Linear Regression and variable selection techniques, I will investigate the association between highly successful low-budget films and a set of variables that may explain their huge success.
+The data for this model is scraped from several movie review websites.

+### Motivation

+We could look at the financial success of all movies and build a model accordingly.
+However, due to resource constraints, we will restrict this study to low-budget films.
+A film's success will be measured by its return on investment or ROI.
+Given this, we wish to build a model that associates ROI with the characteristics of a movie.

 ### Definitions

-In this study, we will focus on movie budgets under $2M dollars.
-We seek to maximize Return on Investment (ROI), with ROI defined as: (Revenue – Budget)/Budget.
+In this study, we will focus on movies with budgets under $2M dollars.
+We define Return on Investment (ROI) as: (Revenue – Budget)/Budget.

 ### Data